We’re here to help. If you can’t find the information you are looking for below in our Frequently Asked Questions please get in touch with our team.

 Read our Guide to causes and tips for controlling condensation in your home.

 You can turn your garage into a room by replacing a roller door with a sliding door.
 You will need to have a builder measure and quote for this change.
 If you don’t have a builder in mind you can contact us on 1300 943 354 and we can refer you to an independent installer in your area that is familiar with our products.

-You can see Wideline products on display at: any of our five Wideline Showrooms in NSW; Port Macquarie, Newcastle, Central Coast, Sydney and Liverpool (link to Showrooms); a Wideline distributor or licensee Showroom (link to distributors, licensees); a Display Home (link to Display Homes). =
+You can see Wideline products on display at: any of our five Wideline Showrooms in NSW; Port Macquarie, Newcastle, Central Coast, Sydney and Liverpool; a Wideline distributor or licensee Showroom; a Display Home.
+Find a location near you.